-The Council has reviewed the key risks to which UCP is exposed, together with the business, operating, financial and compliance controls that have been implemented to mitigate those risks.
-The Council is of the view that there is a formal ongoing process for identifying, evaluating and managing UCP's significant risks that has been in place for the period ended 31 July 2024 and up to the date of approval of the annual report and accounts.
+The Council has reviewed the key risks to which UCP is exposed, together with the business, operating, financial and compliance controls and arrangements for compliance with legal and regulatory matters including those relating to the regularity and propriety of public funding that have been implemented to mitigate those risks.
+The Council is of the view that there is a formal ongoing process for identifying, evaluating and managing UCP's significant risks that has been in place for the period ended 31 July 2022 and up to the date of approval of the annual report and accounts.
 This process is regularly reviewed by the Council.